cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 part of the KDF preimage fits in the 'additional data' parts of the split key PRF proof there, and binds to the encapsulation keys, which is a nice property for protocols integrating concrete instances.
-GHP also matches NIST SP 800-227 IPD, and gives good binding properties {{binding-properties}} is generally safe with no caveats on use for constructing concrete instances using a broad array of components.
+GHP also matches NIST SP 800-227 IPD, and gives good binding properties. {{binding-properties}} is generally safe with no caveats on use for constructing concrete instances using a broad array of components.